brianglass/anastasis/files/wednesday_matins.md

 <span style="mso-bidi-font-style:italic">Glory.
 Both now</span>. <span style="color:red">Cross-Theotokion.</span>

-Â‘O strange wonder!
-O fearful mystery!Â’, cried the Ewe-lamb, the all-blameless Maiden, as she saw the Lord stretched out upon the Tree. Â‘He who bears the whole universe in the hollow of his hand<a href="#_ftn6" id="_ftnref6"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[6]</span></a>, how is he condemned by lawless men and condemned to a cross!Â’
+‘O strange wonder!
+O fearful mystery!’, cried the Ewe-lamb, the all-blameless Maiden, as she saw the Lord stretched out upon the Tree.
+‘He who bears the whole universe in the hollow of his hand<a href="#_ftn6" id="_ftnref6"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[6]</span></a>, how is he condemned by lawless men and condemned to a cross!’

 <span style="color:red;
 mso-bidi-font-style:italic">After the 3rd reading, Kathismata.</span>